Parathyroid gland removal

 Parathyroid glands are very small.
 You may need to have tests that show exactly where your glands are.
 This will help your surgeon find your parathyroid glands during surgery.
 Two of the tests you may have are a CT scan and an ultrasound.

-Fill any prescriptions for pain medicine and calcium you will need after surgery.
+- Fill any prescriptions for pain medicine and calcium you’ll need after surgery.

 Often, people can go home the same day they have surgery.
 You can start your everyday activities in a few days.
 It will take about 1 to 3 weeks for you to fully heal.